pluiedev/tips-and-tricks/minecraft-modding/mixins/duck-interfaces.md

 @SuppressWarnings("ConstantConditions")
 public void someFunc(Tricky tricky) {
     // method 2: 👇 use this to suppress one problematic line
+    // this is *specific* for IDEs on the IntelliJ platform (i.e. IDEA, Android Studio, etc)

     //noinspection ConstantConditions
     var other = (TrickyDuck) (Object) tricky;
     other.modid$newMethod();